 - Declare ad technology providers: Search for the names of ad technology providers you work with on this reservation creative or creative wrapper, then select the ad technology provider to add them to the list.

-Any declarations you make here will override your network-level EU user consent settings for this creative or creative wrapper.
+Any override you make here will override your network-level EU user consent settings for this creative or creative wrapper.
+When both creative- and creative wrapper-level declarations are available, all declared ad technologies will be used.

 - Click Save.